March 14, 2019

 Another benefit of a writer web page is that it makes it easy for potential clients to find you and contact you.
 At The Writer Finder, we often reach out to writers in specific niches for potential opportunities.
 We tend to reach out to writers that have an online web page before others who simply say they're writers on LinkedIn.
 That's because it's easier to find a way to reach the writers and we also have a better feel for their published experience.

 All freelance writer websites should have a home page or landing page.
 Your home page should feature a small snippet about your services and a call-to-action button.
 You can send potential clients directly to your contact form or integrate an E-commerce app that allows them to purchase your services immediately.
 This page should be clear and concise.
 Don't fill it with clutter and useless information.
 This page should be your sales pitch and include all the vital information a client may want in just a few sentences.
+A high-quality and ctachy tagline can also draw in potential clients and set your blogging and freelance work apart from the crowd.

 As with most content marketing these days, branding is essential.
 Use your “about me” page to establish who you are and what you have to offer a potential client.
 You can liven things up by including a video introduction or keep things simple with a few paragraphs explaining your background.